StateSmith/tutorial-3/lesson-2/README.md

 # Polling A Timeout Transition
 Let's assume that the `ON3` state will cause the flashlight to overheat if it stays in that state for too long.
 We will add a timeout transition that will transition to the `OFF` state if the flashlight stays in the `ON3` state for more than 5 seconds.

-We could implement this many ways, but I want to show how you can use "polling" to check guard conditions instead of relying only on events.
+We could implement this many ways, but I want to show how you can use "polling" to check guard conditions.

+StateSmith state machines are purely event driven.
+They just sit waiting for you to feed them the next event (no thread, or background CPU usage).

+If you need to poll certain conditions, simply send the `DO` event to your state machine at the rate you want.
+You have full control over how and when the state machine runs.

+Any transition without an event specified will use the `DO` event.
+This is different than UML, but we found the UML way caused problems for most users.

 ### Add Transition To `OFF` State
 A future section will cover how to use the current time to implement a timeout transition.
 For now, we will simply re-use the `count` variable to implement a timeout transition.

 The `index.html` JavaScript is already setup to dispatch the `DO` event to the state machine every 500ms.
 All we need to do is wait for 10 `DO` events to transition to the `OFF` state.
 Why 10?
-5 seconds, 2 events per second.
+5 seconds x 2 events/second.

 Add the following lines to the PlantUML file: